gear-foundation/gear-wiki/docs/examples/NFTs/nft-marketplace/nft-application.md

     export {useNFTMetadata, useSendNFTMessage}
     ```

-6. Let's continue writing the `CreateNft` function.
-We will create the `payload` message and send it to the contract.
+6. Continue continue writing the `CreateNft` function.
+Create the `payload` message and send it to the contract.
     ```typescript
     ...
     import { useAccount } from '@gear-js/react-hooks';